Tweed River Estuary Coastal Management Program

 Tweed River - Partial Wilderness or Rubbish dump

-by PaddleHard, over 7 years ago
+by PaddleHard, about 8 years ago

 I am now on my 8th trip to collect rubbish on the Cobaki foreshore with no end in site.